grf/beautiful-news/ReadMe.md

 ### Prerequisites

-A working recentish version of ruby, and a shell-level ``open`` command - on my Mac, this opens Preview.app on the recently downloaded files.
+A working recentish version of ruby, and a shell-level ``open`` command - on my Mac, this opens the ``Preview.app`` on the recently downloaded files.

 ### Installing